 We accept certain types of planned gifts, or legacy gifts.
 Please email us at email@example.com to learn more.
 Thank you for supporting Long Now!

 Donations constitute an essential source of support for Long Now’s programs and projects, and help us further our mission of fostering long-term thinking.
 The specific benefits of your donation may vary; please email us at firstname.lastname@example.org to learn more.

 A donation is a one-time gift that may be designated to the Foundation as a whole or to any of its individual projects.
 A donations membership is a commitment to recurring gifts that support Long Now’s general operations and public programming.
-Members receive specific benefits, including complimentary tickets to our Seminars, access to the Seminar live stream, and a Quarterly Newsletter.
+Members receive specific benefits, including complimentary tickets to our Seminars, access to the Seminar live stream, and our Monthly Email Newsletter.